adelowo/portfolio/_posts/2017-04-01-testing-laravel-packages.md

 With the above tests, we are certain that the `Manager` would work as expected if it gets into a real Laravel application.
 And that is the type of confidence i like to have with my codebase.

-While this is enough to build confidence that the package works as expected since the `Facade` and `ServiceProvider` are heavily dependent on Laravel - ___and their workings are actually implemented in Laravel.
+While this is enough to build confidence that the package works as expected since the `Facade` and `ServiceProvider` are heavily dependent on Laravel - ___and their workings are actually implemented in Laravel___.
 We can push the tests a bit harder by testing the Facade.

 > We can decide to leave this out as the Manager tests already confirms our trust in the package doing it's thing